miketmoore/daycycle/README.md

-# Go Finite State Machine
+# Go Day Cycle

-I am figuring out how to implement the Finite State Machine pattern in go.
+I am figuring out how to implement the state pattern in Go